sortmerna/sortmerna/README.md

 * `SET_ROCKSDB` (set to 1 to indicate RocksDB was built from sources.
 Not nesessary if RocksDB is installed using packager)
 * `SET_ZLIB` (set to 1 to indicate ZLib was built from sources.)

-The above flags can be ignored if the dependencies (zlib, rocksdb, rapidjson) are installed using a standard packager like `apt` (on Linux) or `homebrew` (on Mac)
+The above flags can be ignored if the dependencies (`zlib`, `rocksdb`, `rapidjson`) are installed using a standard packager like `apt` (on Linux) or `homebrew` (on Mac)

 General steps for building Sortmerna from the sources are as follows:
 1. Prepare the build environment
-2. Get the sources from GitHub
+2. Get the sources from GitHub or from GitHub releases
 3. Build

-## Linux OS

-The minute details can be found in [dnanexus folder](https://github.com/biocore/sortmerna/tree/master/dnanexus), which includes code for the build automation.
+The minute details on setting the build environment and performing the build can be found in [dnanexus folder](https://github.com/biocore/sortmerna/tree/master/dnanexus), which includes code for the build automation.

 The build environment (step 1) for Ubuntu 16.04 is prepared using [sortmerna-3.asset](https://github.com/biocore/sortmerna/blob/master/dnanexus/assets/sortmerna-3.asset)
 * The dependencies available as standard distros are prepared in [dxasset.json](https://github.com/biocore/sortmerna/blob/master/dnanexus/assets/sortmerna-3.asset/dxasset.json) ( see this [line](https://github.com/biocore/sortmerna/blob/master/dnanexus/assets/sortmerna-3.asset/dxasset.json#L10)).